EducatedSuddenBucket/markdown/README.md

 # Markdown Showcase

-This document demonstrates **all things Markdown** and includes code blocks in multiple languages to test syntax highlighting.
+This document demonstrates **all things in Markdown** and includes code blocks in multiple languages to test syntax highlighting.

 ---